Best Restaurants in Madrid – Dine like a local with our Guide

 This vegan venue boasts a kitchen based fundamentally on vegetables, based on a mix of self-made artisan products with fresh local ones of the highest quality.
 All of that leads to original and tasteful dishes, supremely done and in good quantity.
 Pets are allowed.

-BEST DESIGN RESTAURANTS IN MADRID
+BEST RESTAURANTS IN MADRID FOR DESIGN

 Located on the top floor of ABC de Serrano mall, the restaurant is divided into a fascinating interior with surprising rooms and a roof terrace overlooking Madrid's most famous avenue Paseo de la Castellana.